 The New York State Department of Transportation Planning approved preliminary plans in late 1992.
-Over time, Onondaga County has completed trail extension segments beginning with the West Shore Trail Extension in 2014 and will be completing the whole west shore trail system by 2021 including a bridge over the CSX railroad.
+Over time, Onondaga County has completed trail extension segments beginning with the West Shore Trail Extension in 2014.
+In 2021 we completed the whole west shore trail system including a bridge over the CSX railroad.